SanduniDewmini/Dashboard-for-Analysis-and-Insights-of-Parking-Violations-Data-in-Philadelphia-2017-/README.md

 ## Data Source

 - The data used in this dashboard corresponds to Philadelphia Parking Violations (2017).
-- Dataset may be obtained from open data sources such as the Philadelphia Open Data Portal.
+- Dataset may be obtained from open data sources such as the *Philadelphia Open Data Portal*.